-- (1) Audit-related fees consist of fees associated with an employee benefit plan audit and transaction services. - (2) Tax fees consist primarily of fees associated with tax compliance, advice and planning services. - (3) All other fees includes enterprise risk management advice in 2010 and, in both years, includes a license fee for access to an accounting and reporting research tool.
+- (1) Audit-related fees consist of fees associated with conflict minerals services in 2015 and 2016 and an employee benefit plan audit in 2015. - (2) Tax fees consist primarily of fees associated with tax compliance, advice and planning services. - (3) All other fees includes a license fee for access to an accounting and reporting research tool in both 2015 and 2016.